d-german/code-quality-design/Writerside/topics/Using-Exceptions-for-Control-Flow.md

 to handle "exceptional" conditions that a program should not expect to occur frequently.
 Relying on them for regular control flow can lead to code that is more difficult to read, debug, and maintain.
-Moreover, exceptions can be expensive in terms of system resources, as the process of creating, throwing, and catching exceptions involves significant overhead.
-Instead of using exceptions for control flow, consider using specialized result types to handle expected conditions.
+Moreover, exceptions can be expensive in terms of system resources.
+Instead, consider using specialized result types like `Result<T>` to handle expected conditions.

 ## Example: Throwing Exceptions for Control Flow